P. K. Mookiah Thevar: Political career

 Later, he joined Forward Bloc, an Indian National Political Party, formed by Subhas Chandra Bose, under the guidance of Pasumpon Muthuramalinga Thevar.

-He was elected for the Periakulam Assembly constituency in 1952–1957 as a Forward Bloc candidate.
-He also served as a Member of the Legislative Assembly in Usilampatti for four terms (1957–1962, 1962–1967, 1967–1971, 1971, 1977–1979).
+He was elected for the Periakulam Assembly constituency in 1952–57 as a Forward Bloc candidate.
+He also served as a Member of the Legislative Assembly in Usilampatti for four terms (1957–62, 1962–67, 1967–71, 1977–79).

 In 1971 he matched the achievement of U. Muthuramalinga Thevar in winning both Assembly and Parliament elections simultaneously.
 His parliamentary constituency was that of Ramanathapuram district and his period of office as an MP ran from 1971 to 1977.

-As the most senior member of the Assembly, he served as the pro tem speaker in Tamil Nadu assembly in 1967 and 1977.

-In 1963, he was elected as Vice President of All India FORWAR BLOC after the death of Pasumpon Muthuramalinga Thevar.
-In 1971, he was elected as the President of All India Forward Bloc.